Wisdom Tooth Extractions - Idaho Falls, ID

 We’ll Gently Remove Them

 If you are in your late teens or early 20s, or have a child in that age range, now could be the time for wisdom teeth to arrive.
 In the past, these third molars were necessary to replace teeth lost from decay or infection.
 However, thanks to oral hygiene, many patients today do not require these extra teeth.
 In fact, most of the time, the patient’s dental arches are not large enough to fit them all and can become overcrowded.
 In these cases, Dr. Cline can remove the wisdom teeth in order to preserve the rest.
 Are you in need of wisdom tooth extractions in Idaho Falls, ID?
 Contact us to schedule an appointment and find out!

-Why Choose Oxford Dental Care for Wisdom Tooth Extractions?
+Why Choose Oxford Dental Care of Idaho Falls for Wisdom Tooth Extractions?

 - Multiple Sedation Options Offered